Why is my blood oxygen low?

 How does oxygen therapy work?

 You would be using either an OXYGEN MACHINE with an oxygen tank, or an oxygen concentrator.
-These machines are set so that you are getting predetermined amounts of pure oxygen as you inhale, through a face mask or a nasal cannula.
+These machines are set so that you are getting predetermined amounts of pure oxygen as you inhale, through a face or a nasal cannula.
 Because the air around you is only 21% oxygen, the oxygen machine gives you larger amounts of pure oxygen, so your body is able to absorb more.

 If your blood oxygen level is always low, even when you are at rest, your doctor will likely find it necessary for you to take constant oxygen.
 Depending on the details of your condition, he may only have you use it at night when you sleep, or while you are being active.